ttran1216/Amazon_Survey_Analysis/README.md

   <em>Figure: Total Spending by State.</em>
 </p>

-- **California, Texas, and Florida** are the top three states with the highest total spending.
+- **Key Insight**: California, Texas, and Florida are the top three states where people spend the most on Amazon.
-- The **West Coast and larger states** tend to have higher Amazon spending, while smaller states have lower total spending.
+- **Trend**: Larger states and those on the West Coast generally have higher overall spending on Amazon, while smaller states show lower levels of total spending.
-- This distribution suggests a correlation between population size and overall Amazon purchases.
+- **Conclusion**: The pattern suggests that there might be a connection between the size of the state’s population and the overall amount spent on Amazon.

 ### 4. Major Life Changes and Shopping Behavior
 <p align="center">